911±¬ÁĎÍř

 9) Sea Organ (must see)

 There is a "wave" organ in San Francisco.
 There is also a "high tide" organ in Blackpool.
 The Sea Organ of Zadar is more musical.
 It plays tunes.
-The Organ is a creation of architect Nikola Basic.
-His design was part of the rejuvenation of Nova Riva (the "New Coast").
-Nikola won the European Prize for Urban Public Space in 2005.
+Designed by Croatian architect Nikola Bašić in 2005, it was part of a wider effort to bring life back to Zadar’s battered waterfront.
+After the bombings of World War II and the rushed postwar reconstruction, the seawall was functional but soulless-a hard edge between land and sea.
+Bašić’s vision gave it not just beauty, but a voice.
+The project was so striking it earned him the European Prize for Urban Public Space in the same year.

 10